“The new Chromebooks are here!”

 Isn’t that straight up substitution?

-Of course, it is.
+Of course it is!
 “Substitution” has become a loaded dirty word in education.
 Even the most innovative teacher uses substitution in every lesson.
-Effective technology integration incorporates constant motion through the different levels of SAMR.
+Effective technology integration incorporates constant motion through different levels of SAMR.
 Jaclyn B. Stevens‘s SAMR swimming pool clearly illustrates this: